NOZ-Digital-GmbH/noz-data-tracking-demo/README.md

-# Tracking Demo: Hugo Site with PaperMod Theme and Umami Analytics
+# TrackingDemo: Hugo Site with PaperMod Theme and Umami Analytics

 This repository contains the source code for a [Hugo](https://gohugo.io) static site using the [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) theme.
 The site is tracked with [Umami Analytics](https://umami.is/) and is deployed via [Cloudflare Pages](https://developers.cloudflare.com/pages/).